 In February 2015, our Compensation Committee established fixed metrics relating to net income and revenue for the 2015 annual cash incentive bonus plan and established performance targets for these metrics consistent with the public forecast we had previously given.
 In June 2015, the Compensation Committee considered the impact on employee retention and incentive compensation caused by the drop in the price of our common stock since January 2, 2015, and revised the performance targets in light of revised full year operating plans.
-In September 2015, as permitted by the terms of the stock-for-cash election forms, the Compensation Committee indicated its intention to pay all such executives their 2015 Bonus, if any was earned, in cash
+In September 2015, as permitted by the terms of the stock-for-cash election forms, the Compensation Committee indicated its intention to pay all such executives their 2015 Bonus, if any was earned, in cash.

 In February 2016, the Compensation Committee determined the 2015 cash bonus payout by multiplying the aggregate percentage achievement of two metrics-net income and revenue-by the bonus at target for each participant.
-Despite achievement that would have resulted in a cash bonus payout of 160% based on the revised metrics we established in June 2015, the bonus payments to our NEOs were then reduced by the Compensation Committee to approximately 125% (with the exception of one executive who received over 125% due to his performance during 2015 and his recent promotion).
+Despite achievement that would have resulted in a cash bonus payout of 160% based on the revised performance targets we established in June 2015, the bonus payments to our NEOs were then reduced by the Compensation Committee to approximately 125% (with the exception of one executive who received over 125% due to his performance during 2015 and his recent promotion).
 The following table summarizes the actions taken with respect to 2015 cash bonuses for our NEOs:

-Named Executive Officer and Principal Position Bonus Eligibility at Target Performance Under SMCIP Bon Det Co ll Year Cash nus Payout as termined by ompensation ommittee(1) Raymond P. Dolan 100% of base salary of \$ 750,000 President and Chief Executive Officer \$600,000 Mark T. Greenquist Chief Financial Officer 75% of base salary of \$360,000 \$ 337,500 Anthony Scarfo Executive Vice President, Services, Product Management and Corporate Development 75% of base salary of \$400,000 \$ 375,000 Michael Swade Senior Vice President, Worldwide Sales 75% of base salary of \$375,000(3) \$ 351,563 Kevin Riley Senior Vice President, Engineering and Chief Technology Officer 75% of base salary of \$325,000(4) \$ 325,000(5)
+Named Executive Officer and Principal Position Bonus Eligibility at Target Performance Under SMCIP Bonu Deter Com Year Cash us Payout as rmined by pensation umittee(1) Raymond P. Dolan President and Chief Executive Officer 100% of base salary of \$600,000 \$ 750,000 Mark T. Greenquist Chief Financial Officer 75% of base salary of \$360,000 \$ 337,500 Anthony Scarfo Executive Vice President, Services, Product Management and Corporate Development 75% of base salary of \$400,000 \$ 375,000 Michael Swade Senior Vice President, Worldwide Sales 75% of base salary of \$375,000(3) \$ 351,563 Kevin Riley Senior Vice President, Engineering and Chief Technology Officer 75% of base salary of \$325,000(4) \$ 325,000(5)